hippalectryon-0/sandboxie-docs/Content/EmailProtection.md

 For this reason, you _must_ configure Sandboxie to treat your mailbox data files as trusted content, or you stand to lose important information.
 To protect against accidental loss of data, Sandboxie will issue message [SBIE2212](SBIE2212.md) if you run your email program without first properly configuring Sandboxie.

 Sandboxie offers easy configuration for most popular email reader programs.
-See [Sandbox Settings > Applications > Email Reader](ApplicationsSettings.md#email-reader).
+See [Sandbox Options > Applications > Email Reader](ApplicationsSettings.md#email-reader).

 You may also need to tell Sandboxie where your mailbox data files reside, in the following cases:

 *   If your mailbox resides in a non-default or non-standard location.
 *   If you use the Eudora or The-Bat! email software.

-To do that, open [Sandbox Settings > Applications > Folders](ApplicationsSettings.md#folders), select your email software from the drop-down list, and then select a folder location to be associated with it.
+To do that, open [Sandbox Options > Applications > Folders](ApplicationsSettings.md#folders), select your email software from the drop-down list, and then select a folder location to be associated with it.

 After completing the email configuration, you may want to test it, to make sure that even when running under Sandboxie, new emails are not lost when you delete the sandbox.
 To do that, follow the steps outlined in [Test Email Configuration](TestEmailConfiguration.md).